DeveloperToolsWG/console-object/api.md

 #### `console.log(object [, object, ...])`

-Logs an `info` level message.
+Logs a `debug` level message.
 You pass one or more objects to this method, each of which are evaluated and concatenated into a space-delimited string.
 The first parameter you pass to [`console.log()`](#consolelogobject--object-) may contain [Format Specifiers](#format-specifiers).

 #### `console.table(data[, columns])`